 Ryan Racine is a singer, songwriter, and guitarist from southeast Michigan.
 Although he has been performing for nearly 25 years, his first solo album “Outsider’s Heart” will be released May 18th, 2018.
 The album is a culmination of his experiences both musical and personal, exploring themes of belonging, depression, finding new love, and accepting happiness, all sonically planted in American Roots styles.

-Ryan Racine first made a name for himself as the frontman of Ann Arbor’s rockabilly outfit Lucky Haskins.
-Formed when he was only 15, the band burst onto the metro Detroit rockabilly scene and quickly garnered attention and a loyal fan base.
-Besides introducing the genre to a whole new generation in the area, they earned spots opening for legends like Carl Perkins, Johnny Cash, and Lee Rocker as well as a slot in the 1995 Detroit Music Awards.
+Ryan Racine first made a name for himself as the frontman of Ann Arbor’s rockabilly trio Lucky Haskins.
+Formed when he was only 15, the band quickly garnered attention and a loyal fan base.
+Besides introducing the genre to a whole new generation in the area, they earned spots opening for legends like Carl Perkins and Lee Rocker as well as slot at the 1995 Detroit Music Awards.

-Post Lucky Haskins, Ryan continued to wow crowds as a guitarist/sideman for country groups like Los Diablos and KC Groves.
-He was also a founding member of the popular Irish-punk group Mogue Doyle, which shared the stage with Flogging Molly and Shane MacGowan.
-In 2007 Ryan returned as a frontman playing Bakersfield-style Honky Tonk in Gas For Less releasing two EPs (Low Life Volumes 1 & 2).
+Post Luck Haskins, Ryan worked as a guitarist/sideman for several artists and was a founding member of the Irish-punk group Mogue Doyle (sharing the stage with both Flogging Molly and Shane MacGowan).
+In 2007 Ryan returned as a frontman in the Bakersfield-Sound based Gas For Less and released two EPs.